flybywiresim/docs/docs/simbridge/troubleshooting.md

 ![main window](assets/simbridge_window.png){loading=lazy}

-The main window running SimBridge displays the servers log file information and provides important information about the started services, the necessary urls and ip addresses.
+The main window running SimBridge displays the server's log file information and provides important information about the started services, the necessary urls and ip addresses.

 !!! info "Note"
     This window does not need to remain open and can be re-hidden using the system's tray icon.

     !!! warning "Windows 11 Changes"
         A recent update to Windows 11 made `Windows Terminal` the default console (replacing `console host`).
-Unfortunately, at this time `Windows Terminal` does not support being minmized to the tray.
+Unfortunately, at this time `Windows Terminal` does not support being minimized to the tray.

-        If you would like to revert back to `console host` to regain the hide to system tray function please see [Windows 11 System Tray Instructions](#windows-11-system-tray-instructions) below.
+        If you would like to revert back to `console host` to regain the hide to system tray function, please see [Windows 11 System Tray Instructions](#windows-11-system-tray-instructions) below.

 !!! warning "Notice"
     If the main window is closed (via the (X) button), SimBridge will be closed entirely and will need to be [restarted](install-configure/start-simbridge.md#manual-start).